Mrs Rogers' Christmas Cake

 Directions

-Prep Your Tin: Line a baking tin with parchment paper and add an extra layer of brown paper to protect the cake during its long bake.
+Prep Your Tin: Double line your baking tin with Mrs Rogers Brown Baking Paper to protect the cake during its long bake.

-Prep the Fruit: Clean the dried fruits and soak them in brandy or apple juice for at least an hour (overnight is even better!).
+Prep the Fruit: Clean the dried fruits and soak them in brandy, rum or apple juice for at least an hour (overnight, or 2-3 days is even better!).

 Blanch and chop the almonds.